simonriou/perceptron/README.md

 - Evaluate the model by generating a confusion matrix.

 ### Monocouche usage
-The `monocouche.m` script starts up a menu in which you can choose whether you want to train the model or test in using validation data.
+The `monocouche.m` script starts up a menu in which you can choose whether you want to train the model or test it using validation data.
 After training, the weights of the model are saved in a separate file, and loaded upon testing.
 So make sure that you are testing the model with the right weights saved!
 If you are unsure, re-train the model and then test it.

 ## Example